samanyu6/Angular-Weather-App/README.md

 # Features
 <li>
-  <ul> Shows current weather based on geolocation.</ul>
+  <ul> Shows current weather based on geolocation.
-  <ul> Typeahead functionality where users can search for their favourite cities and get weather data for the same.</ul>
+  <ul> Typeahead functionality where users can search for their favourite cities and get weather data for the same.
-  <ul> Shows weather data for the three most popular cities </ul>
+  <ul> Shows weather data for the three most popular cities.
 </li>

 ## Development server